-Clinical scenarios for the use of SSTR-PET and final AUC scores in patients with NETs are presented in Table 3.
+Clinical scenarios for the use of SSTR PET and final AUC scores in patients with NETs are presented in Table 3.
 In grading clinical indications, we focused on well-differentiated NETs.

-Scenario 1: Initial staging after the histologic diagnosis of NETs (Score 9 -appropriate).
-There was consensus that SSTR-PET should be used for the staging of patients with NETs.
-The systematic review clearly demonstrated the superiority of SSTR-PET over both CI and SSTR scintigraphy (57).
-It is important to take into account the type and size of NETs.
-For example, patients with subcentimeter rectal NETs likely do not require SSTR-PET at initial staging, given the extremely low incidence of metastatic disease in these patients.
+Scenario 1: Initial Staging After Histologic Diagnosis of NETs (Score 9-Appropriate)

+There was consensus that SSTR PET should be used for the staging of patients with NETs.
+The systematic review clearly demonstrated the superiority of SSTR PET over both CI and SSTR scintigraphy.
+It is important to consider the type and size of NETs.
+For example, patients with subcentimeter rectal NETs likely do not require SSTR PET at initial staging, given the extremely low incidence of metastatic disease in these patients.

-Scenario 2: Localization of a primary tumor in patients with known metastatic disease, but an unknown primary (Score 9 - appropriate).
-Up to 20% of patients with NETs have unknown primaries after initial workup, and localization of the primary tumor is important, as treatment options vary depending on the origin of the tumor (37).
-In one prospective study, the primary tumor was found in 38% of patients who were imaged with SSTR-PET (38).
-In another paper, the primary tumors of 4 of 14 patients with unknown primaries were detected by using SSTR-PET (39).
-This was uniformly agreed to be an appropriate indication for SSTR-PET.
+Scenario 2: Localization of Primary Tumor in Patients with Known Metastatic Disease but Unknown Primary (Score 9-Appropriate)

+Up to 20% of patients with NETs have unknown primaries after initial workup, and localization of the primary tumor is important, as treatment options vary depending on the origin of the tumor (38).
+In one prospective study, the primary tumor was found in 38% of patients who were imaged with SSTR PET (39).
+In another paper, the primary tumors of 4 of 14 patients with unknown primaries were detected using SSTR PET (40).
+This was uniformly agreed to be an appropriate indication for SSTR PET.